nextcloud/documentation/developer_manual/app/info.rst

 The following sections are just listed for reference and should not be used because

-* **public/remote**: Use :doc:`api` instead because you'll have to use :doc:`../core/externalapi` which is known to be buggy (works only properly with GET/POST)
-* **standalone/default_enable**: They tell core what do on setup, you will not be able to even activate your app if it has those entries.
-This should be replaced by a config file inside core.

 requiremin
 ==========
 Deprecated in favor of the **<dependencies>** tag.